tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/Supplemental/Create-Amazon-SageMaker-Studio-Instance.md

 # Creating an Amazon SageMaker Instance

-In this activity, you will learn how you can start running Jupyter notebooks in the Cloud using Amazon SageMaker Studio.
+In this guide, you will learn how you can start running Jupyter notebooks in the Cloud using Amazon SageMaker Studio.

 Start by logging-in into the [AWS Management Console](https://console.aws.amazon.com/) using your `administrator` IAM use and to follow the next steps.